 Each plot is one row wide and 12 feet long.
-Control comparisons are a subset of varieties that have been planted at all locations.
+Control comparisons (in red on the table) are a subset of varieties that have been planted at all locations.
 To assist with irrigation, Watermark sensors have been purchased and deployed at each site.